Invest in India FDI and Profit Repatriation – IT Sector

 • Automatic Route

-Under the Automatic Route, the non-resident investor or the Indian company does not require any approval from Government of India for the investment.
+Under the Automatic Route, the non-resident investor or the Indian company does not require any approval from the Government of India for the investment.

 • Government Route